 Edward utilises colour gradients to define form in a minimally detailed aesthetic while consciously avoiding unnecessary detail.
 His paintings emerge through a process of precise masking to reveal the work.
 Edward defines his practice of painting as ‘paintings as constructions’, both in method and composition.
 The act of reveal through his masking techniques brings irony to the conceptual space he works within.
 “There is a real sense of satisfaction when I feel it is time to peel back these temporary constructions; the act of revealing exposes the main elements of the work.
 Structurally, my works can be quite planned, but decisions to do with colour are more process driven; just as a building has temporary scaffolding during construction, so too does my paintings”.

-Edward’s work has been exhibited in Auckland, and is held by corporate and private collections throughout New Zealand and abroad.
+Edward’s work has been exhibited in Auckland, and is held by private collections throughout New Zealand and abroad.

 Edward's hard-edged geometric abstraction lies at the intersection of contemporary painting and the digital world.